Michelle Rounds: Early life

 The eldest daughter of five children, Rounds was born in Sydney, Australia.
-Her father was an architect who sang and played guitar.
-Her grandmother sang, played several instruments, and was in the first all female band in Suva, Fiji in the early 1940s.
+Her father, John Rounds, was an architect, and 2nd generational composer, musician and singer.
+Her grandmother Bonita Rounds, was a singer and multi-instrumentalist and created the first all female band in Suva, Fiji in the early 1940s.
 Her family moved to Fiji when she was 11.

 Career

 Rounds is a scat singer who has released several albums and is a supporter of using native language and dialect.
-On Let Me See Now in 2005 she collaborated with the Japanese band Steal & Shorty.
+On Let Me See Now in 2005 she collaborated with the Japanese rap artists Steal & Shorty.
 In 2014 she released Time & Space, recorded with Egyptian Lil.garhy, who raps in Arabic and at the time of recording was 17 years old.
 In 1998 she won a Te Reo Award from TVNZ for her version of the Fijian "Era Bini Tu".
 This award is given to people who use indigenous languages in their music.

-She regularly works with Nabil Khemir, Cesar Mora, and in the Australasia region with Tom Mawi.
+She performed extensively in the Australasia region with Tom Mawi.